Mario Méndez (Mexican footballer): Career

 Mario Méndez started his career with Club Atlas in the year 1998, in the golden age that included many (at the time, promising) players like Rafael Márquez, Daniel Osorno, Juan Pablo Rodriguez and Miguel Zepeda.
 With Atlas he got a sub-championship in the year of 1999 having been a vital part in the defense.
 He stayed with this club until 2004.
 In 2004 Mario Mendéz was bought by Deportivo Toluca F.C., where he was an important player in the squad playing 49 games and scoring one goal.

-Later on Méndez was sent to Monterrey to play for the Rayados of Monterrey.
-Unfortunately, he did not have much time on the field as he was on the Mexico national team (Selección de fútbol de México) in the 2005 FIFA Confederations Cup.
+Méndez would be sent to Monterrey to play in the Rayados of Monterrey.
+His time there was limited as he was in the Mexico national team (Selección de fútbol de México) in the 2005 FIFA Confederations Cup.

 Later that year he was transferred to Tigres on 29 May 2006.
-He previously played for Tigres arch-rival Rayados of Monterrey, but was playing there only on loan, and was signed with Club Toluca who negotiated the transference with Tigres.
+He previously played on loan for the Tigres' arch-rival Rayados of Monterrey, and was signed with Club Toluca who negotiated the transference with Tigres.

-He was called up to the Mexico national team to participate in the 2006 World Cup.
+He was called up to the Mexico national team at the 2006 World Cup.
 He started for Mexico's first two games against Iran, Angola and later, in the Elimination Round of 16 against Argentina.
 In the game against Iran he made an assist in the goal of Zihna.
 Although he had been criticized for his occasional careless plays and teamwork abilities on the national team, he continuesd to be one of Mexico's important talented players.